 Model Companion: Flood Hazard Ordinance

-The Oregon Model Flood Hazard Ordinance (New version released October 2020) was developed in cooperation with FEMA to help communities achieve compliance with the minimum NFIP and state standards for floodplain management.
+Oregon Model Flood Hazard Ordinance (New version released October 2020) was developed in cooperation with FEMA to help communities achieve compliance with the minimum NFIP and state standards for floodplain management.
 FEMA approved the model ordinance in August of 2019 and it is now available for communities to use.
 In addition to the minimum requirements, FEMA and DLCD encourage local governments to adopt higher standards that make sense for each community and their unique flood risk.

 Smart Development Code Handbook